linuxbox-cz/pgdist/README.md

 - `-f` `--force` - *enable* - if version file already exists, rewrite it

-- The above command creates new file `My_Project--1.0.0.sql` in your `sql_dist` folder.
+The above command creates new file `My_Project--1.0.0.sql` in your `sql_dist` folder.

 In case, you need to divide your project installation to parts (like *single/not single transaction*) you can do so by adding/adjusting line `-- part` in `My_project--1.0.0.sql` to `-- part number_of_version`.
 After this line define transaction with `-- single_transaction` or `-- not single_transaction`.

 **NOTICE** - Something can be added only when using this command, like `require-add` or *table data*

+#### Create update:

 You already made your first version and forgot to add something?
 Don´t worry, we got you.

-Create update from your version:

 ```
 pgdist create-update v1.0.0 1.0.1